Robsonsjre/circom-snark-template/zk-circuits/README.md

 Contribute to the phase 2 of the ceremony:

-- snarkjs zkey contribute myfirstcircuit.zkey myfirstcircuit_0001.zkey --name="1st Contributor Name" -v
+- snarkjs zkey contribute myfirstcircuit_0000.zkey myfirstcircuit_0001.zkey --name="1st Contributor Name" -v

 Export the verification key: